Changissnz/nu_merchant_principal/README.md

 of results from "pulling strings".
 It is these successful halves from the totality of results that perpetuate conviction in upholding the system.
 Growth and change constitute bodies of activity that are quite meaningful to system adherence.
+Consider an alliance that currently has capability issues in acting by its prescribed formulae.
+And capacity issues, with regards to current participants of the alliance as well as accomodating novel non-participants into alliance membership, make these issues more dire.